Leerv474/BMSTU/english/dz.md

 ### Financial services

 Online banking systems and financial institutions around the world were affected by the outage.
 Multiple payment platforms were directly affected, and there were individuals who did not get their paychecks when expected.

 ### Media and broadcasting

 Multiple media and broadcast outlets around the world, including British broadcaster Sky News, were taken off the air by the outage.
-Analysis of the CrowdStrike outage

-In this podcast, TechTarget Security editors Rob Wright, Alex Culafi and Arielle Waldman assess last week's CrowdStrike outage and the organization's response.

 ## Legal fallout